go-iiif/go-iiif/README.md

 ## Docker

 Yes.
-There are two Dockerfiles included with this distribution.

-* [Dockerfile.server](Dockerfile.server) will build a container that runs `iiif-server` on port `8080`.
+There is a [Dockerfile](Dockerfile) included with this distribution.
+It will build a container with the following tools:

+* The `iiif-server` tool.
-* [Dockerfile.process](Dockerfile.process) will build a container that can run the  `iiif-process` command-line tool.
+* The `iiif-process` command-line tool.

-It would probably be useful to have a Dockerfile for tiling a folder ("volume") full of images but that hasn't happened yet.

-_Note: There used to be a single Dockerfile bundled with this package for building the `iiif-server`.
-It is now called `Dockerfile.server`._

-### iiif-server
+* The `iiif-tile-seed` command-line tool.

-To build the `iiif-server` container run:
+To build the container run:

 ```
-docker build -f Dockerfile.server -t go-iiif-server .
+$> docker build -f Dockerfile -t go-iiif .
 ```

-To start the `iiif-server` container run:
+To start the `iiif-server` tool run:

 ```
 $> docker run -it -p 6161:8080 \
    -v /usr/local/go-iiif/docker/etc:/etc/iiif-server \
    -v /usr/local/go-iiif/docker/images:/usr/local/iiif-server \
-   iiif-server \
+   go-iiif \
-   /bin/iiif-server -host 0.0.0.0 -config /etc/iiif-server/config.json
+   /bin/iiif-server -host 0.0.0.0 \
+   -config-source file:///etc/iiif-server

 2018/06/20 23:03:10 Listening for requests at 0.0.0.0:8080
 ```